 42 may specify the size of some table if the domain of the program is a furniture catalog; or

-42 could just count the number of chars a batch program has read.
+42 could just count the number of characters in a string.

-; Temperature is a Number. ; interp. degrees Celsius
+; A Temperature is a Number. ; interpretation represents Celsius degrees

-At this point, you have encountered the names of some classes of data: Number, String, Image, and Boolean values.
-With what you know right now, formulating a new data definition means nothing more than introducing a new name for an existing form of data, for example, “temperature” for numbers.
+So far, you have encountered the names of four classes of data: Number, String, Image, and Boolean.
+With that, formulating a new data definition means nothing more than introducing a new name for an existing form of data, say, “temperature” for numbers.
 Even this limited knowledge, though, suffices to explain the outline of our design process.

 - Express how you wish to represent information as data.
-A one-line comment suffices, for example,
+A one-line comment suffices:

-; We use plain numbers to represent temperatures.Formulate data definitions, like the one for Temperature above for the classes of data you consider critical for the success of your program.
+; We use numbers to represent centimeters.Formulate data definitions, like the one for Temperature, for the classes of data you consider critical for the success of your program.

-Write down a signature, a purpose statement, and a function header.A function signature (shortened to signature here) is a BSL comment that tells the readers of your design how many inputs your function consumes, from what collection of data they are drawn, and what kind of output data it produces.
-Here are three examples:
+Write down a signature, a statement of purpose, and a function header.A function signature is a comment that tells the readers of your design how many inputs your function consumes, from which classes they are drawn, and what kind of data it produces.
+Here are three examples for functions that respectively

 A purpose statement is a BSL comment that summarizes the purpose of the function in a single line.
 If you are ever in doubt about a purpose statement, write down the shortest possible answer to the question

-Nevertheless, we recommend to stay away from aliasing data definitions for now.
-A proliferation of such names can cause quite some confusion.
-It takes practice to balance the need for new names and the readability of programs, and there are more important ideas to understand for now.
+Nevertheless, we recommend that you stay away from aliasing data definitions for now.
+A proliferation of such names can cause quite a lot of confusion.
+It takes practice to balance the need for new names and the readability of programs, and there are more important ideas to understand right now.

 what does the function compute?Every reader of your program should understand what your functions compute without having to read the function itself.

 A multi-function program should also come with a purpose statement.
 Indeed, good programmers write two purpose statements: one for the reader who may have to modify the code and another one for the person who wishes to use the program but not read it.Finally, a header is a simplistic function definition, also called a stub.
-Pick one parameter for each input data class in the signature; the body of the function can be any piece of data from the output class.
-The following three function headers match the above three signatures:Our parameter names reflect what kind of data the parameter represents.
+Pick one variable name for each class of input in the signature; the body of the function can be any piece of data from the output class.
+These three function headers match the above three signatures:Our parameter names reflect what kind of data the parameter represents.
 Sometimes, you may wish to use names that suggest the purpose of the parameter.When you formulate a purpose statement, it is often useful to employ the parameter names to clarify what is computed.
 For example,

 At this point, you can click the RUN button and experiment with the function.
 Of course, the result is always the same value, which makes these experiments quite boring.

 The templates of this section look boring.
-Later, when we introduce complex forms of data, templates become interesting, too.
+As soon as we introduce new forms of data, templates become interesting.

 - The last step of a proper design is to test the function on the examples that you worked out before.
-For now, click the RUN button and enter function applications that match the examples in the interactions area:
+For now, testing works like this.
+Click the RUN button and enter function applications that match the examples in the interactions area: